zer0mode/CS-MI/multi-instance_config.md

 ### Collec-science multi-instance config [CS-MI]

 A working collec-science should be running on the system prior to creating a collec instance.
 For further information see the collec science [install guide][] and the [installation procedure][].
+The mechanism of multi-instance functionality is presented in the chapter _2.2.5 Configurer le dossier d'installation_.

 [install guide]: https://github.com/Irstea/collec/blob/hotfix-2.0.2/database/documentation/collec_installation_configuration.pdf
 [installation procedure]: https://github.com/Irstea/collec/blob/hotfix-2.0.2/install/deploy_new_instance.sh